Welcome to Spring 18. If you have any questions contact firstname.lastname@example.org

 Our "entrance quiz" is here If you can't answer the questions on this quiz you don't have the preparation for these courses.
 If you are taking these courses without being able to answer the questions easily, you are taking it at your own risk.
 We want to make sure that the course load would be feel larger than a 4 unit class without the right preparation.
 Also the tutors can NOT provide tutorials for any missing concepts you might have coming into the course.
 So in other words, you proceed at your own risk.

-Welcome to the NEW AND IMPROVED Self Pace Program Fall 17!
-We are doing
+Welcome to the vastly IMPROVED Self Pace Program Spring 18!

 We offer two different kinds of self-paced courses at the center.
 The